 These creamy balsamic pork tenderloin medallions are coated in a tasty balsamic portobello mushroom sauce.
 Quick and easy, this recipe is ready in less than 30 minutes!
 Total comfort food.

 This post was originally published on June 22, 2016.
-I am going through and updating some of my old posts with new photos, better info, and more clearly written recipes.
+I periodically go through and update some of my old posts with new photos, better info, and more clearly written recipes.

-This easy pork tenderloin recipe was good the way it was originally written, but I decided to simplify it even more, and it came out great.
-The photos weren't exactly my best (ok, they were some of my worst), and I am pretty sure others agreed, because the traffic to this post was next-to-none.
+This easy pork tenderloin recipe was good the way it was originally written back in 2016, but I decided to simplify it even more, and it came out great.

 This simple pork recipe is fast, uses only a handful of everyday ingredients, and really dresses up pork.
 It's perfect for a quick weeknight dinner or even for easy entertaining.